12 Nov are you getting enough fibre?

 Fibre is important in the body, because it slows the passage of food in the small intestine, and allows the body to extract every molecule of energy from food in the small intestine, where glucose molecules cross the intestinal cell and enter the bloodstream to give us energy, but it speeds up transit in the large intestine, increasing your regularity, and reducing the amount of time that fermentation occurs.

 The Dietary Guidelines suggest that women should eat 25 g of fibre per day and men should eat 30 g.
-It is not only the regularity which encourages them to suggest such a thing.
-Sufficient fibre has been linked to a reduction in cancers of the colon and GI (gastrointestinal) tract, so it would be good to know what foods are high in fibre, if you need to get more of these in your diet.
+It is not only the positive impacts of the movement of digested food through your digestive tracts that has contributed to this recommendation.
+Sufficient fibre has been linked to a reduction in cancers of the colon and GI (gastrointestinal) tract.

 A morning green smoothie contributes 20.3 grams of fibre in one hit, and this is mainly from the psyllium, pineapple and chia seeds.
 Other high fibre contributors to your daily food are other wholegrains such as cereals and breads, and grains such as quinoa have a whopping 19g per 1/2 cup serve.
 Perhaps this is why the Dietary Guidelines recommend such large quantities of wholegrains and cereal foods – 5 serves per day.